USS Charrette

 USS Charrette (DD-581) was a of the United States Navy, named for Lieutenant George Charrette (1867–1938), who was awarded the Medal of Honor for heroism during the Spanish–American War.
 Entering service during World War II, she spent her career in the Pacific Theater.
-Placed in reserve following the war, Charette was transferred to the Kingdom of Greece in 1959 and renamed Velos (D16), remaining in service till 1991 before being preserved as a museum ship at Palaio Faliro, Athens.
+Placed in reserve following the war, Charette was transferred to the Kingdom of Greece in 1959 and renamed Velos (D16) (Greek: Βέλος), remaining in service until 1991 before being preserved as a museum ship at Palaio Faliro, Athens.

 Service history

 United States Navy

 Charrette was launched on 3 June 1942 by the Boston Navy Yard, sponsored by Mrs. G. Charrette.
 The ship was commissioned on 18 May 1943.

 Charrette sailed from New York City on 20 September 1943 to escort the aircraft carrier to Pacific service.
 Arriving at Pearl Harbor 9 October, Charrette took part in training exercises until 10 November, when she put to sea with Task Force 50, for air raids on Japanese bases in the Marshalls.
 These strikes neutralized enemy air opposition to the landings at Makin and on Tarawa, which followed.
 On 26 November, Charrette joined the screen of the task group assigned to air-cover operations over Makin and Tarawa, providing protection for the transports and supplying Naval Gunfire Support.
 Twelve days later, the destroyer screened battleships in a shore bombardment on Nauru, before rejoining the fast carrier task force sailing on to Efate.
 Charrette sailed on 21 December to screen the carriers as they launched strikes against Kavieng, New Ireland, during the three days preceding the assault on Cape Gloucester on 26 December.
 Continuing north, the group arrived at Funafuti on 21 January 1944 to prepare for the operations against the Marshall Islands.